Skip to main content

 Heather McCauley is a faculty member in the MSU School of Social Work, and co-teaches several classes for the Social Science Scholars Program.
 She is a founding member of Spark 4 Change, a community research lab dedicated to violence prevention, and is an expert on gender and sexuality, climate change and marginalization/health disparities.

-Dr. Brendan Mullen, Associate Professor
+Dr. Melissa Fore, Associate Professor

 Student Success Stories